pachyderm/docs-content/latest/enterprise/auth/authentication/connectors/_index.md

 ---
 # metadata #
 title: Set Up IdP Connectors
-description: Learn how to enable users to access a {{%productName%}} cluster using their preferred identity provider.
+description: Learn how to enable users to access a cluster using their preferred identity provider.
 date:
 # taxonomy #
 tags: